alicevision/MeshroomGeolocation/README.md

 ![Meshroom Geoloc](./external_files/meshroom_geoloc_banner.jpg)

-[Meshroom](https://alicevision.org/#meshroom) is a 3D Reconstruction Software using Photogrammetry Meshroom Geoloc is a group of nodes using the GPS data of the pictures to geolocate and replace the object in his geographical context.
-From the gps data of your camera you can create and export 2d Map, 2d Map with extrude buildings, elevation and 3d map.
+[Meshroom](https://alicevision.org/#meshroom) is a 3D Reconstruction Software using Photogrammetry.

+Meshroom Geoloc is a group of nodes using the GPS data of the pictures to geolocate and replace the object in his geographical context.
+From the gps data of your camera you can create and export 2D Map, 2D Map with extrude buildings, elevation and 3D map.

 {Worldwide} The 2D map uses Open Street Map and worldwide data.

 {Worldwide} The 2D map with buildings uses Open Street Map Building.

 {Worldwide} The elevation map comes from NASA Data with a resolution of 30 meters.

 {France}    The 3D map comes from IGN (The french geographical institute) with a resolution of 25 meters, 5 meters, 1 meters and 30 centimeters for the lidar HD program.

 ## Install